gaetancollaud/digitalstrom-mqtt/README.md

 takes 1-2s per call if you ask the actual value from the device) and `json/event/` to be notified when a scene change.

 Since we don’t have an event when an output value changes we have to work around this limitation.
 Any push of a button ( for example) will trigger a scene.
 DigitalSTROM provides an event when a scene is called.
 We can then get the state of the devices in this scene.
-This overfetch a bit too much data (since we ask for all devices in a zone) but narrows the update state request so we don’t have to ask for all the devices in the system.
+This overfetch a bit too much data (since we ask for all devices in a zone) but narrows the update state request, so we don’t have to ask for all the devices in the system.

 ## Configuration